 Here we have written a guide for zeolite dosage and collected application examples.

-❓What is better: Zeolite powder or zeolite pellets?
+❓What's better: Zeolite powder or Zeolite pellets?

 However, there are also horses that sort out every single small pellet.
 In that case, powder is better.
 It mixes well with the feed.
-The feed authority generally states that the pellets must be dissolved beforehand.
+The feed authority generally states that pellets must be dissolved beforehand.
 You can sprinkle it well on hay and moisten it slightly.

 Dear customers from Tyrol sent us this photo of the pellet dispenser.
-In this stable, zeolite is a fixed component of the routine for the horses' good well-being.
+In this stable, zeolite is a fixed part of the routine for the horses' good well-being.
 In the fourth container, you can see the pure zeolite pellets for easy removal and feeding.

 Get inspired and send us your tip.
-Jump over >>>
+Your tip is surely also interesting for other horse owners :-) Hop over >>>

 ❓What is the best way to use zeolite?